 The Black Duck Open Hub (formerly Ohloh.net) is an online community and public directory of free and open source software (FOSS), offering analytics and search services for discovering, evaluating, tracking, and comparing open source code and projects.
-Open Hub Code Search is free code search engine indexing over 21,000,000,000 lines of open source code from projects on the Black Duck Open Hub.
+Where available, the Open Hub also provides information about vulnerabilities and project licenses.

 The Open Hub is not a forge — it does not host projects and code.
 The Open Hub is a directory and community, offering analytics and search services and tools.
 By connecting to project source code repositories, analyzing both the code’s history and ongoing updates, and attributing those updates to specific contributors, the Black Duck Open Hub can provide reports about the composition and activity of project code bases and aggregate this data to track the changing demographics of the FOSS world.